deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Well?
 Come on, give me real."

-"I-I was mad with him over… well, over Xiù."
+"I-I was mad with him over... well, over Xiù."

 "Mad why?
 What are-" suspicion sniped her right in the forehead and her jaw dropped.
-"Julian, what…?
+"Julian, what...?
 Are you fucking *jealous?" *

 The way he flinched and turned in on himself a bit more confirmed it.
 "You **are?** What, you thought you'd buy one get one free?
-You… you *pig!"*
+You... you *pig!"*

 "It's not like that!"